 What is social media automation?

-Social media automation is the process of systematizing your social media presence so that you can spend more time in other areas of your marketing campaign.
+Social media automation is the process of systematizing your social media presence so that you can spend more time on other areas of your marketing.

 What are the benefits of social media automation?